 Henry joined CEPAL’s board of directors more than a decade ago, following his first experience volunteer teaching at a refugee camp in the Beqaa Valley, Lebanon.
-His commitments have since extended to a variety of charities and non-profit organizations in the Greater Toronto Area (GTA) and also has a passion for building software products and services that improve the wellness of others.
+His commitments have since extended to a variety of charities and non-profit organizations in the Greater Toronto Area (GTA).
+Henry also has a passion for building software products and services that improve the wellness of others.
 He has a Masters in Health Informatics from the University of Waterloo.
 He also has an Hon.
 B.Sc. in Computer Science: Software Engineering from the University of Toronto and is a PMP Certified Project Manager.

 Robert Assaly, Treasurer

 Robert is a priest in Montreal.
 He served for three years in the ‘90s as Director of the Jerusalem office of the Middle East Council of Churches and Vicar of Gaza.
 He holds three degrees, one in Middle East and Islamic history.
 Robert had been vice-chair of a UN committee on Palestinian rights.
 Having experienced first-hand the essential role of religion in Middle East peacemaking and religious extremism in war-making, he is committed to strengthening the Canadian churches in their partnerships with the region’s churches and other civil society organizations, not least those which serve in the camps in Lebanon.